Gable Rhoads has an AD in radiography. She is passionate about her family, animals, gardening, and the odd and unusual.

 The adult whitefly is 1/32" long with white wings.
 It feeds on the underside of leaves.
 The eggs will be laid on the underside of leaves, usually in small groups.

-Aphids are approximately one-tenth of an inch long and have two long antenna.
+Aphids are approximately one-tenth of an inch long and have two long antennas.
 They may be grey, brown, green or black.

 The mealybugs you see on plants are the females.
-They are one-tenth of an inch long, and are surrounded by a cottony substance which they deposit on the leaves and stems of plants.
+They are one-tenth of an inch long and are surrounded by a cottony substance that they deposit on plants' leaves and stems.